-The climatic change induced interactions of humidity; temperatures and rainfall are likely to influence the distribution of plant diversity on rangelands.
+The climatic change induced interactions of humidity, temperatures and rainfall are likely to influence the distribution of grass and legumes species on which livestock production rely on for productivity.
 The local livestock production system is mainly rangeland based and is associated with different types of animal species and types.
 Grasses, legumes and shrub composition in rangeland are important determinant of livestock productivity.
-There is marked seasonality in feed quantity and quality on rangelands in Zimbabwe.
-The frequent dry spells, that are now common, have resulted in the deterioration of rangeland resulting in the loss of over 1 million cattle in the smallholder farming areas (Madzima, 1993).
-Lack of high quality feed throughout the year on rangeland has been cited as the major constraint in livestock production in smallholder farming sector which has made smallholder livestock based production system unsustainable in long term (Masikati, 2010).
-The vegetation dynamics is bound to change in some areas that the grazing capacity on rangeland may be expected to decline.
+There is marked seasonality in feed quantity and quality on rangelands in some of the ecological regions on the continent.
+The frequent dry spells or floods that are now common in certain segments of Africa, have resulted in the deterioration of animal feed resources on rangeland resulting in the loss of livestock In southern Africa lack of high quality feed throughout the year on rangeland has been cited as the major constraint in livestock production in smallholder farming sector which has made smallholder livestock based production system unsustainable in long term (Masikati, 2010).
+Grass and legume plants dynamics is bound to change in some areas that the grazing capacity on rangeland may be expected to decline.
 As temperature increases and rainfall decreases due to climatic variability the grasses and legumes species on rangelands will change and rangeland productivity is likely to be negatively affected.
-To avoid such a scenario superior grasses and legumes species must exhibit good adaptation to both biotic and abiotic constraints to survive.
-They should have wide spread adaptation to environmental stresses, ease of management and acceptability by livestock farmers.
+To avoid such a scenario superior grasses and legumes species must exhibit good adaptation to different agro-ecological regions for both biotic and abiotic constraints to survive.
+Vegetation should have wide spread adaptation to environmental stresses, ease of management and acceptability by livestock farmers.
 The optimal growth for different grasses and legumes species will change in the context of climate change, species which will alter their competition dynamics and diversity of mixed species definitely will change.
-Such changes could have enormous consequences on livestock production system which is mainly dependent on these rangelands through the numbers of animals that are kept, livestock productivity itself and potential loss of animals during the dry spells.
+Such changes could have enormous consequences on livestock production systems which is mainly dependent on these rangelands through the numbers of animals that are kept, livestock productivity itself and potential loss of animals during the dry spells.

 During the dry season, low protein levels and high fibre content may limit livestock production and may cause weight loss.
 This scenario may worsen in the event of decline in precipitation in future due to climatic variability.
-Need for new feed resources in the context of climate change such as legumes and fodder shrubs could improve the nutritive value of rangelands to support livestock production.
+Need for new adapted animal feed resources in the context of climate change such as legumes and fodder shrubs could improve the nutritive value of rangelands to support livestock production.
 However in the event that temperatures rise there is a tendency of plants accumulating high levels of anti-nutritional substances which may affect digestion or health.
 There is need to continue to evaluate forage legumes for the effects of anti-nutritional factors to improve their use in livestock production.
 Particular attention should be given to identification and use of native pasture plants and forage shrubs for use in degraded environments as a result of climatic variability.
 Matching feed resources to livestock requirement in adverse condition will be a grave task.
-Challenges associated with feed availability have been observed in smallholder livestock sector (Masikati, 2012).
-Severity of shortages worsened during the dry season which has been exacerbated by erratic rainfall patterns.
+Challenges associated with feed availability has been observed in most smallholder livestock sector on the continent.
+Severity of shortages worsened during the dry season which has been exacerbated by erratic rainfall patterns in semi arid Africa.